blazarlabs-io/wine-tokenization-cip68-updates-service/README.md

 #### 6.3.2 Run a new containter

+It is recommended that you use a volume for ipfs storage to ensure you do not lose data.
-Eg. of running the server (with default test configuration) and your user and pass for the Basic Auth:
+Eg. of running the server (with default test configuration) and 'youruser' 'yourpassword' for the Basic Auth:
 - 4001 (is the IPFS Swarm port)
 - 8080 (is the IPFS Gateway port)
 - 8082 (is the wine server port)

 ```
-sudo docker run -d  \
+docker run -d  \
   -p 4001:4001 \
   -p 8080:8080 \
   -p 8082:8082 \